All Episodes

 Al Gore got it.

-Both Clintons hellbent on getting rich.
+Both Clintons hell-bent on getting rich.

 Al Gore made more than both of them combined.

-Now the Clintons haven't gotten there yet.
+Now, the Clintons haven't gotten there yet that we know about.

-Um I'm thinking Norman Shu here.
+I'm thinking Norman Chu here.

 I don't know why.